intersectID/intersectID.github.io/programs.md

 </div>

-## Workshop #1: Decision Making Under Uncertainty for Sustainable Energy Transition
+## Workshop #1: Decision Making under Uncertainty for Sustainable Energy Transition
 **17-19 November 2025 | Stanford University, USA**

 The workshop will focus on the decision making process under uncertainty for sustainable energy transition, covering topics such as risk management, uncertainty in energy transition, and decision making under uncertainty.